Ming Sing Construction IG

 Preventing air conditioner condensate drain pipe from trapping hair and dirt

-The aircon condensate drain pipe in my parents’ bathroom traps hair and dirt and it isn’t difficult to realise why.
+From the photo above, the aircon condensate drain pipe in my parents’ bathroom traps hair and dirt and it isn’t difficult to realise why.

 The pipe end can still be directed towards the corner nicely but stopped short of touching the floor by just a bit; maybe 5mm.
 It allows the water we spray to flush hair and dirt away when scrubbing the bathroom floor.

-The following photo shows the horizontal white brackets covering the aircon piping in the master toilet of my own flat.
+We can see the horizontal white brackets covering the aircon piping in the master toilet of my own flat.
 My air conditioning contractor had initially wanted to route such that it touches my toilet floor.
 Imagine the cleaning horror with all that hair and dirt trapped.

 To install vinyl flooring or lay floor tiles